 Regarding Machine Learning, people use different algorithms depending on the problem.
 In the industry, probably the most used algorithm in Data Science is Decision Trees.
-Curiously, until 2006, the most popular Machine Learning algorithm in the scientific community is Support Vector Machines.
-But 2006 brought one of the most successful breakthroughs in Artificial Intelligence: Deep Learning, improving previous performances by more than 20%.
-Since then, everybody in research turned to Deep Neural Networks.
+Curiously, until 2006, the most popular Machine Learning algorithm in the scientific community was Support Vector Machines.
+But 2012 brought one of the most successful breakthroughs in Artificial Intelligence: Deep Learning, improving previous performances by more than 20%.
+Since then, a lot of researchers turned to Deep Neural Networks.
 However, it doesn’t happen the same in the industry.
 Data Scientists keep using Decision Trees or Logistic Regression in their day to day problems.

 Here some of the key use cases: